mertkonduz/hackistanbul-2021-ctf-preselection/README.md

 {SR2021-692uyw4x4054u70z2648076z02850y}
 ```

 The format was close to CTF flag format *{HI2021-XXXXXXXXX}* and we could tell that some kind of [substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher) was used.
-We already have the hint for the type of the cipher (*atbash.pdf*), which was Atbash cipher.
+We already had the hint for the type of the cipher (*atbash.pdf*), which was Atbash cipher.
 A quick decode at [CyberChef](https://gchq.github.io/CyberChef/) revealed final flag;

 ```
 {HI2021-692fbd4c4054f70a2648076a02850b}